 From very early times man has been using the stems of many plants in various ways.
-In fact he is being called a 'civilized man' only after he made use of many economically important plant products.
+In fact he is being called a 'civilized man' only after he made use of many economically important plantproducts.

-1. Food
+J. Food

-Many of the underground stems and some of the aerial stems of herbaceous plants are used as vegetables.
+Many of the underground stems and some of the aerial stemsof herbaceous plants are used as vegetables.

-(a) Potato.
+(c) Potato.
 (Solanum tuberosum.
 Family solanaceae): Potato is one of the most important food plant of the world.
 It is a native of America and is cultivated widely in India.